githubtraining/continuous-delivery-azure/responses/03_workflow-steps.md

 The course [_Using GitHub Actions for CI_](https://lab.github.com/githubtraining/github-actions:-continuous-integration) also teaches how to use most of these actions in details.

 ### :keyboard: Activity: Set up the environment for your app
 1. In a new tab, [create an Azure account](https://azure.microsoft.com/en-us/free/) if you don't already have one.
+If your Azure account is created through work, you may encounter issues accessing the necessary resources -- we recommend creating a new account for personal use and for this course.
     > Note: You may need a credit card to create an Azure account.
 If you're a student, you may also be able to take advantage of the [Student Developer Pack](https://education.github.com/pack) for access to Azure.
 If you'd like to continue with the course without an Azure account, Learning Lab will still respond, but none of the deployments will work.
 1. Create a [new subscription](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription) in the Azure Portal.
     > Note: you subscription must be configured "Pay as you go" which will require you to enter billing information.
 This course will only use a few minutes from your free plan, but Azure requires the billing information.